genexuslabs/ExcelToGX/README.md

 A key aspect to make it work is the configuration where you specify the locations of certain key cells in the Excel file.

-You need to configure the ExcelToBC.exe.config file with the values for:
+You need to configure the ExcelToGX.exe.config file with the values for:

 - The name of the Sheet where the Transaction is declared.
 - Row and Column for the TransactionName, Row and Column for the Transaction Description